raymyun/Personal-Website/README.md

 - (Urgent) Work Experience Timeline Dates are not very visible with color scheme
 - (Urgent) Display resume at bottom of About Page
 - (Urgent) Add links to my socials
-- (Urgent) Audio is too quiet, need to test what volume is appropriate
+- (Done, just need to run build) Audio is too quiet, need to test what volume is appropriate
 - (Urgent) C++ and Python Icons need transparent backgrounds
 - Mobile Device Optimization
 - Dark and Light Mode Button